jefedcreator/commute/README.md

 # commute

-A nodejs express server application for a ride hailing software for movement within universities
+REST API for ride hailing SAAS within university campuses.
+Built with express, nodejs, typescript and paystack

 # Table of Contents